 Emilé Newman, an African American, held a sign that read, “Ignorance allied with power is the most ferocious enemy of justice.”
 She attended the protest “to speak for those who can no longer speak for themselves.”

 She says she has a complex relationship with her town that has recently come into sharper focus.
-While black and brown Americans are reeling, she said it is difficult to feel disconnected from people of color, to miss out on that solidarity she would feel in a place with a bigger black community.“But this is where I am, and this is where I can speak up and have a voice.
+While Black and brown Americans are reeling, she said it is difficult to feel disconnected from people of color, to miss out on that solidarity she would feel in a place with a larger Black community.“But this is where I am, and this is where I can speak up and have a voice.
 I have mixed feelings about it,” she said.

 Newman urged white people to acknowledge how long people of color “have been carrying this torch,” fighting for racial justice.

 Sunday’s protest later reflected more of the frustration and emotional labor people of color endlessly face.
-Toward the end of the three-hour protest, an African American woman, who identified herself only as Rosie, began to shout from the window of her navy Subaru.
-Most folks couldn’t hear.
-So the Denver resident pulled around and got out of her car.
+Toward the end of the three-hour demonstration, an African American woman, who identified herself only as Rosie, began to shout from the window of her navy Subaru.
+Most folks couldn’t hear so the Denver resident pulled around and got out of her car.